 I recently bought some cheap electronic DIY kits from amazon, just because I wanted to improve my soldering skills.
 One of them was a cheap function generator, based on the XR2206-IC.
 The complete kit with an enclosure costs about 14€, and you can buy it here.
 If you find a cheaper one, let me know in the comments below, and I’ll update the article!

 Building and soldering

-However I can tell you, that some of the pads on the PCB were rather hard to solder.
-When I design PCBs I tend to make the pads rather large, because I find it more convenient to solder components on larger pads.
-However it was possible, though I can’t recommend this kit to absolute beginners.
+Some of the pads on the PCB were hard to solder.
+When I design PCBs, I tend to make the pads fairly large because I find it more convenient to solder components on larger pads.
+However, it was possible, although I can’t recommend this kit to absolute beginners.

-Building the case was a bit hard, because these tiny laser cut plastic parts tend to fall apart easily.
+Building the case was a bit hard because these tiny laser-cut plastic parts tend to fall apart easily.
 But the hardest thing here was to get the protective film off the parts.
-Afterwards you just have to put the shorter screws through the four mounting holes on the PCB and tighten them up with nuts from the other side.
-These just act as spacers so the board stands evenly in the case.
-Afterwards you just put the case together and close it up with the longer screws in the corners.
+Afterward, you have to put the shorter screws through the four mounting holes on the PCB and secure them with nuts from the other side.
+These just act as spacers, so that the board sits nicely in the case.
+Afterward, you just put the case together and close it up with the longer screws in the corners.